FarhanMRahman/ChatServer/README.md

 The port number used when executing the client must be the same as the port number used when executing the server.

 If you add a .txt file when executing the client, the client will run the commands in the text file and only the commands in the text file.

+# Implementation
+We used a struct for the client, which stored the client's username, socket number, and any rooms the client is in.